-i) LOW LEVEL PRESENCE (LLP) POLICY
+i.
+LOW LEVEL PRESENCE (LLP) POLICY

 The issue of low-level presence (LLP) is important for Canada.
-LLP refers to the incidental presence of small amounts of "genetically modified" (GM) material mixed in with a non-GM product in international trade.
+LLP refers to the incidental presence of small amounts of GE material mixed in with a non-GE product in international trade.

-LLP may cause trade disruptions in cases in which the low-level biotech material was approved in the exporting country but not the importing country, as evidenced by the Canadian flax case described in Chapter 1, Part A.
+LLP may cause trade disruptions in cases in which the low-level GE material was approved in the exporting country but not the importing country, as evidenced by the Canadian flax case described in Chapter 1, Part A.